AdobeDocs/experience-platform.en/help/query-service/use-cases/attribution-analysis.md

 An attribution use case uses Adobe Analytics data to help associate customer actions to a successful outcome.
 This association is a critical part of understanding the factors that influence customer experiences.
 Attribution analysis data can be used to understand the significance of a customer’s touch point during the customer journey.

-The query examples contained in this document support various use cases for first-touch and last-touch attribution with different expiration settings.
+The query examples contained in this document support various use cases for first touch and last touch attribution with different expiration settings.
 This guide illustrates the following key concepts:

 * First touch and last touch attribution.
 * First touch and last touch attribution with expiration timeout.